Redevelopment + Housing

 The allocation of RDA funds is a joint effort.
 By the time the RDA is allowed to administer its fiscal year (July 1 to June 30) budget, it has already gone through the Mayor and the RDA Board for approval.
 The RDA Board approves the amount of funds allocated to housing, then also approves the terms of the RDA’s financial participation in each project.

-As part of our mission to revitalize neighborhoods and business districts in a way that fosters livability and neighborhood vibrancy, we are in a unique position to ensure the inclusion of equitable development strategies that allow everyone to benefit from their neighborhood’s transformation.
+As part of our mission to revitalize neighborhoods and business districts in a way that fosters livability and neighborhood vibrancy, we are in a unique position to ensure the inclusion of equitable development strategies that allow everyone to benefit from the public and private invest within the neighborhood.
 The RDA continues to provide opportunities that make it more financially feasible for existing residents and business owners to remain living and doing business in their neighborhoods.
 We build on existing local cultural assets to enhance the unique character of neighborhoods by engaging the local residents, businesses, and artists, to participate in the community reinvestment process.
 In regards to housing, two new policies are guiding this work:

 - The RDA Housing Allocation Funds Policy sets forth guidelines for allocating and directing resources for the development and preservation of housing.

-- The Housing Development Loan Program (HDLP) Policy* would create a program to centralize the application, underwriting, and approval process across all funding sources, providing a one-stop-shop for community partners.
-The proposed HDLP would provide low-cost financial assistance to incentivize the development and preservation of affordable housing within Salt Lake City municipal boundaries.
+- The Housing Development Loan Program (HDLP) Policy centralizes the application, underwriting, and approval process across all funding sources, providing a one-stop-shop for community partners.
+The HDLP provides low-cost financial assistance to incentivize the development and preservation of affordable housing within Salt Lake City municipal boundaries.
 While the RDA has been providing affordable housing loans for years, this program is intended to streamline the application and approval process and better target resources to needs within the community.

 Frequently Asked Questions